TalaikisInc/upload-service-s3/README.md

 # Upload Service S3

-A Dockerized API for images upload to S3.
+A Dockerized Node.js API for images upload to S3.

-Work in progress.

 ## Features